 How To Protect Yourself

 Such privacy concerns and the lack of regulation for internet connected devices raises questions about our expectations for privacy online.
 44% of American consumers state that they are concerned with their privacy and internet connected home devices.
-Where there is no clear protocol, personal information is made vulnerable to being leaked online.
+Where there is no clear protocol, personal information is vulnerable to being leaked or used without your consent.
 This could have dire impacts on your online reputation if you fall victim.
-Information regarding your daily schedule, what kind of music you listen to and private conversations you have in your home could be made public.
+Information regarding your daily schedule, what kind of music you listen to, and private conversations you have in your home could be made public.
 While legislation and industry standards must still be formed, there are several proactive steps you can take to help protect yourself in the event that your private information becomes public:

 Become familiar with security policies.
 Learn how to encrypt your data and enhance your security with proper passwords and other safeguards.